tuned-org-uk/vibrational-deduction-transformer/README.md

 # Wiring Autoencoder (WAE)

+This architecture is related to NVIB (Nonparametric Variational Information Bottleneck).
+It applies pre-built semantic spectral filters and inline memory to VAE to save learning steps by identifying the object of learning via spectral methods.

 A **Variational Autoencoder whose generative path is mediated by a graph wiring** (i.e. a learned Laplacian) rather than a plain linear map.
 The progression mirrors the book *The Little Book of Generative AI Foundations*: